jenineharris/foundation-biostat-2020/README.md

 **Midterm + final project (70%)**

 Find a data set on your own and use the data to answer a research question of your choice.
 If you choose one of the data sets we have used in class, the research question and variables used should be different from what we did in class.
 It is ok if one or two of the variables are the same, but the majority should be something other than what was demonstrated in the chapter, videos, and exercises.
-You will work on this data throughout the semester and submit your work twice, once as a midterm project and once as a final project.
+You will work on this data throughout the semester and submit your work to the course discussion board twice, once as a midterm project and once as a final project.

 *The midterm project is worth 20% of your course grade and should include the following:*